Jnwab/The-Cookout/emulator-data/test-account.md

 ## Firebase Emulator Test Account Usage Steps

+NOTE: YOU WILL NEED TO PULL FROM MAIN or just import this folder into your branch.
+Thanks!

 1. Using this command via terminal (bash) will auto-load the test account needed for testing:
     ```firebase emulators:start --import=./emulator-data```